RahulGoel2000/RahulGoel2000.github.io/docs/Labs/Lab 1 - Bluetooth.md

 #### Gets the current time in millisecond for few seconds

-On the arduino side created a loop which kept sending the timestamp using millis for continuous five seconds. recrded the data on the python end and tried to calculate the effective data transfer rate.
+On the artemis side created a loop which kept sending the timestamp using millis for continuous five seconds. recrded the data on the python end and tried to calculate the effective data transfer rate.
 In these case there was some gap between continuos messages being send because of the time consumed each time by the millis() function.

 <img src="../images/Lab1/get_millis_5s_ard.png" width="100%" alt="hi" class="inline"/>
 <img src="../images/Lab1/get_millis_5s_jup.png" width="100%" alt="hi" class="inline"/>